P-p-H-d/mlib/README.md

 Finally headers for compatibility with non C11 compilers:

 * [m-atomic.h](#m-atomic): header for ensuring compatibility between C's stdatomic.h and C++'s atomic header.
-Provide also an implementation over mutex if none is available.
+Provide also an implementation over mutex if nothing is available.
 * [m-mutex.h](#m-mutex): header for providing a very thin layer across multiple implementation of mutex/threads (C11/PTHREAD/WIN32).

 Each containers define their iterators.